(An Introduction for Beginners.)

 14. (DVD Drive)

-Although not necessary, and avoided by many PC builders nowadays, a DVD drive is used by some people to install software that comes on a DVD.
+Although not necessary and avoided by many experienced PC builders nowadays, a DVD drive is used by some people to install software that comes on a DVD.
 (You can still use it to listen to CDs, watch DVDs and record and save data to DVD-Rs.)

 Regular builders know that new motherboards and other components come boxed with their drivers supplied on a DVD.
-They also know that it’s usually sensible to ignore the contents of the DVD and get the latest and newest versions of software straight from the manufacturer’s website.
+They also know that it’s usually sensible to ignore the DVD’s contents and get the latest and newest versions of software straight from the manufacturer’s website.

 An Operating System like Windows can supply the minimum driver requirements to get our PCs up and running, but not everything is guaranteed to be provided by the OS.